snicker02/Catoptron3D/README.md

 Diminishing returns are steep: 2x2 buys most of the improvement at under 3x the cost, 3x3 buys another 9 points for twice that again.
 2x2 is the default.

+### Concentric arcs are the PALETTE, not the geometry

+Smooth areas of a render came back covered in fine concentric bands, reported as artifacts, and nothing done to the estimator, the step scale, the sample count or the precision guard touched them.
+They are not a rendering fault at all.

+`palette()` is a cosine palette, so it CYCLES. **Colour** is driven by the orbit trap times **Trap scale**, and the trap value varies smoothly across a surface — so a trap scale above about 1 wraps the palette more than once across a single face and paints contour rings on it.
+Measured on the reported frame with the geometry held fixed: luminance ripple 15.45 at trap scale 1.135, 6.75 at 0.25, and 6.29 at 0.
+The shape does not change; only the colouring does.

+If a surface looks like a topographic map, **lower Trap scale**.
+That is the control, and no amount of extra sampling will help because the bands are exactly what was asked for.

+### Hit refinement

+The hit test fires as soon as the estimate drops below the epsilon, so the reported distance is wherever the discrete steps happened to land rather than where the surface is.
+With a generous epsilon that quantisation shows up as banding across smooth areas.

+The previous sample and the current one bracket the crossing, so the marcher now interpolates to where the estimate would reach zero.
+It costs no extra `map()` call.
+Measured on the default scene, it changes the image by a mean of 23.3 levels at a large epsilon and 6.9 at the default — but only when steps are far apart: at a step scale of 0.145 the samples are already close together and it makes no measurable difference.

 ### When the image boxes tile without gaps

 A shared preset built on `Flame IFS base` rendered as dense speckle at every setting.
 The cause is